hapi-robo/temi-guide/docs/source/network-admin/03_temi-robot.rst

 - Broadband internet access.
 - Minimum internet bandwidth of 2 Mbps upload and 2 Mbps download speeds.
 See :ref:`box <temi-robot-how-to-measure-bandwidth>` below for measurement instructions.
 - A static IP address or a DHCP server to obtain IPv4 address(es) for temi's wireless interface.
 - A connection to temi Cloud.
-For more details, refer to :ref:`firewall-requirements`.
+For more details, refer to :ref:`firewall-settings`.

 .. admonition:: Recommendations